-This page contains information about our general approach to complaints about mortgages.
-If you’re looking for information specifically in relation to Covid-19, please look at our dedicated page that contains information for businesses about complaints in relation to Covid-19.
+This page contains information about our general approach to complaints about mortgages for financial businesses.
+If you’re looking for information specifically in relation to Covid-19, please look at our dedicated page that contains information for financial businesses about complaints in relation to Covid-19.

 Our general approach to mortgage complaints

 We listen impartially to both the customer and the business.
 We look at the facts and circumstances of the individual complaint to help decide what's fair and reasonable in each case.

 We take into account relevant laws, rules, regulations and codes of practice including - where appropriate - those that were in place when the mortgage was taken out.
 Among other things, we look at whether:

 - the business and customer have tried to reach a solution

 - a mortgage was suitable for the customer at the time it was taken out

 - any advice was given at the time – and whether this was clear

 - the borrower’s circumstances have changed, and how this has been handled.